Dirout/vaultist/CONTRIBUTING.md

-## How to contribute to keywi
+## How to contribute to Keywi

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in keywi**, and instead to refer to our [security policy](https://github.com/Dirout/keywi/blob/master/SECURITY.md).
+* **Do not open up a GitHub issue if the bug is a security vulnerability in Keywi**, and instead to refer to our [security policy](https://github.com/Dirout/keywi/blob/master/SECURITY.md).

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/Dirout/keywi/issues).